 Agile is a software development methodology with very similar goals to DevOps in getting end products released as fast and efficiently as possible.
 Agile focuses on aligning development with customer requirements – even if these, or market trends, change down the line in the development process.

 With digital transformation bringing disruption to industry, an agile mind set ensures that teams are able to quickly spot market opportunities and add value for customers.
 Being agile is seen as the key to success in the digital economy.

 Agile, however, isn’t a silver bullet to development.
-As Jan Aril Sigvartsen, VP Cloud at Basefarm – an Orange Business Services company – points out that Agile can only increase speed if the processes are agile.
+As Jan Aril Sigvartsen, VP Cloud at Basefarm – an Orange Business company – points out that Agile can only increase speed if the processes are agile.
 He doesn’t recommend, for example, making functionalities agile and then looking at security in the last week before going live.

 “This is partially resolved by setting up a multi-disciplinary team,” he explains.
 “This bridges gaps, and security, compliance and cost management are included from the beginning.”